5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 ## Sharing SMBIOS data between Clover and OpenCore

-When switching between OpenCore and Clover, copying over your existing SMBIOS Infos from one Bootloader to the other can be a bit confusing because of naming differences as well as the number of fields available in both configs.
+When switching between OpenCore and Clover, copying over your existing SMBIOS infos from one Bootloader to the other can be a bit confusing because of naming differences as well as the number of fields available in both configs.

 So I had a look at my SMBIOS Infos using GenSMBIOS and found out which parameters belong to what in Clover and OpenCore.